Suburban Family Still In Shock After They Hired Home Improvement Contractor Via HomeAdvisor, Only For The Contractor To Smash Up Their Property

 And he is stuck with those daily reminders of a day he’d rather forget.

 HomeAdvisor says they are disheartened by this incident, which they call rare.
-The company says their offer to the family went above and beyond the scope of the original project, but again, the Moodys disagree.MORE NEWS: Massive Fire Destroys Home In Kildeer; Holiday Decorations Believed To Be To Blame
+The company says their offer to the family went above and beyond the scope of the original project, but again, the Moodys disagree.MORE NEWS: Man Charged With Concealing Homicides After Two Found Dead In Algonquin

 HomeAdvisor’s full statement is as follows: